Mosaic LLMs (Part 2): GPT-3 quality for <$500k

 According to Figure 2, the cost to train most of these LLMs is in the range of thousands to hundreds of thousands of dollars, not millions.
 Around 80% of polled users expected the costs to be higher!
 For smaller models in the 1.3B -> 6.7B range, training costs are now well within reach of startups and academic labs, and models can be delivered in days, not months.†

-If you want to train your own custom LLMs with MosaicML Cloud, contact us here.
+If you want to train your own custom LLMs with MosaicML, sign up for a demo of our platform.

 If you want to dive right into the starter code, check it out here.